I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_parameters.md

 <div class="alert"><b>Note</b>  The value of the <b>NumTrafficClasses</b> member must be less than or equal to <b>min</b>(<b>NDIS_QOS_MAXIMUM_TRAFFIC_CLASSES</b>, <i>MaxNumTrafficClasses</i>), where <i>MaxNumTrafficClasses</i> is the value of the <b>MaxNumTrafficClasses</b> member that was specified  in the <a href="..\ntddndis\ns-ntddndis-_ndis_qos_capabilities.md">NDIS_QOS_CAPABILITIES</a> structure.</div>
 <div> </div>

+`PriorityAssignmentTable`

+An array of <b>UCHAR</b> elements that specifies an IEEE 802.1p priority level for each traffic class.
+The <b>PriorityAssignmentTable</b> array is indexed  by the  802.1p priority level (0–7).

+Each element contains the traffic class identifier.
+This identifier is the index of the <a href="..\ntddndis\ns-ntddndis-_ndis_qos_classification_element.md">NDIS_QOS_CLASSIFICATION_ELEMENT</a> structure for the traffic class within the classification array.

+<div class="alert"><b>Note</b>  Each element in the <b>PriorityAssignmentTable</b> array must be assigned a valid traffic class identifier.
+A traffic class identifier can be assigned to more than one element in the <b>PriorityAssignmentTable</b> array.</div>
+<div> </div>

+`TcBandwidthAssignmentTable`

+An array of <b>UCHAR</b> elements that specifies the percentage of the bandwidth allocation assigned to each traffic class.
+The <b>TcBandwidthAssignmentTable</b> array is indexed by the   traffic class identifier.

+Each element of the <b>TcBandwidthAssignmentTable</b> array specifies the bandwidth allocation for the traffic classes.
+The total value of all bandwidth allocation assignments  in the <b>TcBandwidthAssignmentTable</b> array must equal 100.

+<div class="alert"><b>Note</b>  Bandwidth allocation is supported only for the Enhanced Transmission Selection (ETS) TSA.
+If the element for the traffic class in the <b>TsaAssignmentTable</b> array is not set to NDIS_QOS_TSA_ETS, the element for the traffic class in the <b>TcBandwidthAssignmentTable</b> array must be set to zero.</div>
+<div> </div>

+`TsaAssignmentTable`

+An array of <b>UCHAR</b> elements that specifies the TSA assigned to each traffic class.
+The <b>TsaAssignmentTable</b> array is indexed by the   traffic class identifier.

+Each element of the <b>TsaAssignmentTable</b> array contains one of the following values:

+#### NDIS_QOS_TSA_STRICT

+The strict priority algorithm must be used as the TSA for the traffic class.
+For more information about this TSA, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.

+#### NDIS_QOS_TSA_CBS

+The IEEE 802.1Qav credit-based shaper (CBS) algorithm must be used as the TSA for the traffic class.

+<div class="alert"><b>Note</b>  Starting with Windows Server 2012, the DCB component (Msdcb.sys) does not support the CBS TSA and won't enable this parameter through object identifier (OID) method requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451835">OID_QOS_PARAMETERS</a>.
+For more information on the DCB component, see <a href="https://msdn.microsoft.com/ECB156D8-ECD5-49DE-BC75-6562B90F6056">NDIS QoS Architecture for Data Center Bridging</a>.</div>
+<div> </div>

+#### NDIS_QOS_TSA_ETS

+The IEEE 802.1Qaz Enhanced Transmission Selection (ETS) algorithm must be used as the TSA for the traffic class.
+For more information about this TSA, see <a href="https://msdn.microsoft.com/952ECB1E-96AD-4717-8E49-68558E7E9AD4">Enhanced Transmission Selection (ETS) Algorithm</a>.

 `PfcEnable`